wayneashleyberry/vscode-entropy-scanner/README.md

 <h3>Entropy Scanner</h3>
 </center>

-Entropy Scanner is a Visual Studio Code extension that highlights strings with a high entropy value.
-These strings may contain passwords, auth tokens and other private data which may be a security risk.
+Entropy Scanner provides a language server for Visual Studio Code which detects high entropy strings.
+High entropy strings may contain passwords, authentication tokens or private keys and should not be committed into version control.